onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/08_Factor_7_Port_Binding.md

 This is typically implemented, using dependency declaration to add a Web server library to the app, such as Tornado for Python, Thin for Ruby, or Jetty for Java and other JVM-based languages.
 This happens entirely inside the user space, that is, within the app’s code.
 The contract with the execution environment is binding to a port to serve requests.

 HTTP is not the only service that can be exported by port binding.
-Nearly any kind of server software can be run via a process, binding to a port and awaiting incoming requests.
-Examples include ejabberd (XMPP) and Redis (the Redis protocol).
+Nearly any kind of server software can be run via a process binding to a port and awaiting incoming requests.
+Examples include ejabberd (speaking XMPP), and Redis (speaking the Redis protocol).

 You should also note that the port-binding approach means one app can become the backing service for another app, if the URL to the backing app is provided as a resource handle in the config for the consuming app.